charlocharlie/nodecg-for-smash/Readme.md

 ## Modifications by charlocharlie

 I have modified this set of bundles to fit into my streaming workflow for twitch.tv/PlattevilleSmash.
 I've modified the graphics to match my existing ones based on Google's material design standard.
 Besides graphical changes, I've also added some functional changes to some bundles to improve my workflow while streaming.

-I don't have much of a use for the components in the following folders.
-I probably will delete them in the future.
+I don't have much of a use for the components in the following folders, so I have deleted them:
 * images
 * obs
 * ssbm-4players
 * ssbm-bg-helper
 * ssbm-scene-change

 Each bundle requires Franklin Gothic Cond Demi and Franklin Gothic Cond Medium.
 Place `FRADMCN.TTF` and `FRAMDCN.TTF` into `/view/img/` of each of the bundles I modified.

+I also included the layouts I use for 64, Melee, and PM so you can see where the assets fit in to the layout.
+The Wii U layout doesn't need an overlay because it is fullscreened on the stream.

 I've made these changes to the other bundles: